Treatment Foster Care Oregon for Preschoolers (TFCO-P)

 The goals of Treatment Foster Care Oregon for Preschoolers (TFCO-P) are:

-• Eliminate or reduce child problem behaviors
+• Eliminate or reduce problem behaviors

-• Increase developmentally appropriate normative and prosocial behavior in children
+• Increase developmentally appropriate normative and prosocial behavior

-• Improve children's peer associations
+• Improve peer associations

-• Improve parent-child interaction and communication
+• Improve interaction and communication with parent

-• Improve children's coping and social skills
+• Improve coping and social skills

 Logic Model

-The program representative did not provide information about a Logic Model for Treatment Foster Care Oregon for Preschoolers (TFCO-P).
+View the Logic Model for Treatment Foster Care Oregon for Preschoolers (TFCO-P).

 Essential Components